 The purpose of the University of Maryland Summer Research Training Program is to provide dental students with the opportunity to gain direct, hands-on biomedical research experience under the mentorship of faculty who are actively engaged in research.
-Predoctoral students in dentistry at the University of Maryland, matriculating dental students and students from Howard University Dental School are eligible to apply.
+Predoctoral students in dentistry at the University of Maryland and matriculating dental students are eligible to apply.

 All participants receive financial support.

 - The School of Dentistry recognizes the need to foster student interest in pursuing biomedical research careers.
 Dental students and matriculating dental students participate in intensive research training for eight weeks during the summer.